auth0-blog/angular-2-authentication-tutorial/ng2auth/README.md

 Daily Deals is an application built with Angular 2 that shows how you can add token based authentication to your Angular 2 applications.

-# Running the App

-You will need to run both the Node.js server located in the `server` directory and Angular 2 front-end located in the `ng2auth` directory.
-See each of the project directories for detailed instructions on how to run the projects.
-You will need an Auth0 account, so if you don't already have one, [sign up](https://auth0.com/signup) for a free account today.
+## Development server
+Install the dependencies for this application by running `npm install`.
+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Auth0 Credentials

+You will need an Auth0 Account to implement the Authentication Service.
+[Sign up](https://auth0.com/signup) for a free account.
+Edit the `auth.service.ts` file and update the ClientID and Domain with your Auth0 credentials.

+*Note: Be sure to run the server portion of this project first, otherwise you won't see any data that is called from the API.*

 ## What is Auth0?